What visa will I need to enroll in AIJP?

 The kind of visa that students coming from overseas will need to apply for largely depends on how long they wish to study for.
 Please refer to the table below to find out the visa that best suits your situation.

-• April Quarter Application Period: September to end of October
+- April Quarter Application Period: September to the second Friday of October

-• July Quarter Application Period: January to end of February
+- July Quarter Application Period: January to the second Friday of February

-• October Quarter Application Period: March to end of April
+- October Quarter Application Period: March to the second Friday of April

-• January Quarter Application Period: July to end of August
+- January Quarter Application Period: July to the second Friday of August

 Short term stay visa* (one term) or working holiday visa